-Find out here why Mallorca ticks all the boxes when it comes to living in the Mediterranean and how it can help you enjoy life that is a little bit slower.
+Find out here why Mallorca ticks all the boxes when it comes to living in the Mediterranean and how it can help you enjoy life that little bit slower.

 1. Year-round sunshineMallorca has over 300 days of sunshine every year.
 When it rains or clouds over, it is usually welcomed amongst locals since it feels so unusual.
 Every day the sun is shining, the sky is blue and the air feels warm.
 You’ll find around six weeks of cold weather at the start of the year when you’ll need heating and add a few layers of clothing.
 However, as the island heads into spring the warmth returns and you’re looking at full year ahead of hot Mediterranean weather.
 Waking up every day to the sun shining helps you feel more positive and grateful for living in such a beautiful place.

 Ever more people are looking to what is seen as the simpler and sunnier climes of life in the Mediterranean.
 But why are so many drawn to Mallorca?

 2. No language barriersEven though knowledge of Spanish is highly recommended, there are many foreigners who live in Mallorca that only speak their native tongue.
 English and German in particular are spoken so widely across the island that it is possible to get by without knowing Spanish.
 Many businesses are targeted at the foreign market meaning that you can live day-to-day in your chosen language without the worry of not being understood.
 However, if you plan to spend a long time in Mallorca learning Spanish and even the island’s local language Mallorquín, will help you integrate much quicker.